SocialGouv/e2esdk/docs/docs/cryptography/authentication.md

 then verify the returned data matches and the server signature is correct.

-The only thing a MitM could do is store a copy of the public identity to their shadow server, but they won't be able to modify the response or subsequently make any authenticated calls to the genuine server, as they do not have access to either the client private key to forge request signatures, nor the server private key to forge response signatures.
+The only thing a MitM could do is store a copy of the public identity to their shadow server, but they wouldn't be able to modify the response or subsequently make any authenticated calls to the genuine server, as they do not have access to either the client private key to forge request signatures, nor the server private key to forge response signatures.